These keto crab cakes are made with almond flour. They are absolutely not a compromise! They are wonderfully crispy and so very flavorful.

 Side Dishes

-When I serve these crab cakes as a main dish rather than as an appetizer, I like to serve them with cauliflower potato salad, creamy cucumber salad, broccoli salad, or asparagus salad.
+When I serve these crab cakes as a main course rather than as an appetizer, I like to serve them with cauliflower potato salad, creamy cucumber salad, broccoli salad, or asparagus salad.
 I like the fact that I can make these salads ahead of time so that I can focus on frying the patties.

 Recipe Card